frain-dev/disq/README.md

 # disq
-A a custom job-queue library for Convoy.
+A custom job-queue library for Convoy.
 Provides in-memory (localstorage) and redis (stream and list) backends only for now.

+# Features
+- Redis (Stream and List), and in-memory backends.
+- Message Delay
+- Automatic retries

 # Usage